Ch. 1: Poppy

 “I take it that this pregnancy was unplanned?”

 “I’m eighteen, my boyfriend and I broke up this morning, and my dad’s very strict.
 You tell me.”
+My voice creaks, my eyes heating.

 “Oh, dear.”
 Her face is riddled with pity.